 What is a local prepaid SIM?

-A local prepaid SIM is a physical card you buy directly in your destination country — at the airport, in a supermarket, at a phone store, or even at street kiosks.
-It works exactly like your usual SIM: you insert it into your phone, and you instantly have data, calls, and SMS on the local network.
+A local prepaid SIM is a physical card you buy directly in your destination country—at the airport, a supermarket, a phone store, or even street kiosks.
+It works exactly like your usual SIM: you insert it into your phone, and you instantly have data, calls, and texts on the local network.

 The big historical advantage of this model is the price.
 Local operators compete to attract both residents and tourists, which in many countries results in incredibly cheap data plans.
 In Thailand, for example, it's common to find SIMs with 30 GB for less than 10 euros.
 In Mexico, Telcel and AT&T Mexico offer 5–10 GB plans for about 5–8 dollars.

-The usual process: you land, look for a point of sale, wait (sometimes for a long time), present your passport in some countries that require it for regulation, and if the salesperson speaks English — or you speak the local language — within 15–30 minutes you have connectivity.
-If not, the process can become complicated.
+The usual process: you land, find a point of sale, wait (sometimes a long time), present your passport in some countries that require it for regulation, and if the clerk speaks English—or you speak the local language—in 15–30 minutes you have connectivity.
+Otherwise, the process can become complicated.

 Advantages of buying a local SIM upon arrival